SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 ## User Considerations:
 - There are some parameters like the distance between faces of the closing-wedge osteotomies of fibula that can be increased if desired.
-- Deviations from the Virtual Surgical Plan could come from big slice thickness CTs, suboptimal segmentation to 3D model convertions, big extrusion layers while 3D printing the guides, not accounting for tool fitting (e.g. periosteum remainings over bone, boneSurface2guideSurface fitting, etc)
+- Deviations from the Virtual Surgical Plan could come from big slice thickness CTs, suboptimal segmentation to 3D model convertions, big extrusion layers while 3D printing the guides, not accounting for tool fitting (e.g. periosteum remainings over bone, boneSurface2guideSurface fitting, etc) and other reasons.

 # Interactive VSP demo